jzry/seniordesign/preprocessing/README.md

 Each function is designed to handle images with consistent layouts, making them suitable for precise field extraction and OCR operations in a controlled environment.
 The template-based alignment ensures that the resulting images are uniform, improving the accuracy of subsequent data extraction tasks.

+# check_extension.py
+check_extension.py provides a utility function that checks an image file's extension and converts unsupported formats to .jpg to maintain compatibility.

 --------------
 # How to use #
 --------------